BlueDuangkaew/capstone-project_video-to-document/progress/Blue_Progress_2025-11-21.md

 ## Problems / Issues encountered
 - Limited time in final stretch required prioritizing critical fixes over lower-priority UX enhancements.
 - Large test artifacts (GIFs) create noise in repository if checked in; decided to keep only small example outputs under `output/` and keep artifacts out of version control where appropriate.

----

-If you'd like, I can now open a single PR that adds all these reports and links them to matching milestone/issue references — shall I do that?